 From Newcastle or Carlisle, follow the A69 to Hexham then follow the B6320 to Bellingham (brown-signed Kielder Water & Forest) and then the C200 to Kielder Water & Forest Park.

 As the Park consists of the largest man-made lake in northern Europe and the largest forest in England, please take note how long it will take you to travel between the various attractions.
-There is no public transport so if you cycle or hike to a specific place it is advisable to take note of how long it will take you to get back to your car.
+Please Note there is no public transport within Kielder so if you cycle or hike to a specific place it is advisable to take note of how long it will take you to get back to your car.

 Using the Lakeside Way, you can cycle or walk around one of the circular trails we suggest or use the Osprey ferry to reach a destination and cycle or walk the return journey.
 The ferry must be pre-booked by contacting or visiting Kielder Waterside or Tower Knowe Visitor Centre where you can also check the ferry timetable before setting off on your journey.

 Kielder Waterside, tel: 01434 251 000